osmocom/pysim/docs/legacy.rst

 ``pySim-read`` allows you to read some data from a SIM card.
 It will only some files of the card, and will only read files accessible to a normal user (without any special authentication)

+These days, you should use the ``export`` command of ``pySim-shell`` instead.
+It performs a much more comprehensive export of all of the [standard] files that can be found on the card.
+To get a human-readable decode instead of the raw hex export, you can use ``export --json``.

 Specifically, pySim-read will dump the following: